seanpmaxwell/Typescript-Best-Practices/README.md

 ```

 - For those of you using VSCode, there is the "Better Comments" extension so you can highlight this.
-- Install "Better Comments" and play the following in `settings.json`:
+- Install "Better Comments" and put the following in `settings.json`:
 ```json
 "better-comments.tags": [
     {